51gordon/jexpr-core/README.md

 =======

 See the file [COPYING](COPYING) for copyright info.
-Send questions and bug reports to Darius Bacon <darius@wry.me>.
+Send questions and bug reports to Kael Chen <cgdong08@gmail.com>.